Flat-coated Retriever: Dog Breed Profile and Information

 Care

-Talking them for walks doesn’t cut it in any way.
-Flat-Coats love to run and romp, and they also enjoy displaying their skills in outdoor sports, such as agility and tracking.
+Talking to them for walks doesn’t cut it in any way.
+Flat-coats love to run and romp, and they also enjoy displaying their skills in outdoor sports, such as agility and tracking.

-They prefer long walks, rather than short walks- as it helps them stretch their legs and to get familiar with their environment better.
+They prefer long rather than short walks, as they help them stretch their legs and better familiarize themselves with their environment.

 Due to their high level of intelligence, Flat-Coats are responsive to positive reinforcement training.
-Still, their naughty streak may mean occasional disobedience if they are aware it will get a laugh.
+Still, their naughty streak may mean occasional disobedience if they know it will get a laugh.

-While Flat-Coats are usually a dog-friendly breed, it’s still important to instill proper social manners from puppyhood and beyond.
+While Flat-Coats are usually dog-friendly, it’s still important to instill proper social manners from puppyhood and beyond.
 The grooming of Flat-Coats is no different from grooming other Retrievers.

-They require regular brushing (at least once a week) to get that proper shiny coat and to also reduce tangles and matting.
+They require regular brushing (at least once weekly) to get that proper shiny coat and reduce tangles and matting.

 Other standard grooming routines should be maintained continuously, as with other dogs.
 This includes ear cleaning, nail trims, and dental checks.